 The Kings Basin is a large groundwater subbasin located within the southern part of the San Joaquin Valley Basin, in the Central Valley of California.
-The groundwater basin boundary as defined in the Department of Water Resources (DWR) Bulletin 118 is shown in Figure 3-1.
-The groundwater basin covers an area of 1,530 square miles.
+The groundwater basin boundaries as defined in the Department of Water Resources (DWR) Bulletin 118 are shown in Figure 3-1.
+The KBWA boundary predominantly covers the Kings Subbasin, but the boundary also covers small portions of the Delta-Mendota, Tulare Lake and Kaweah subbasins.
+All of these subbasins have been identified as critically overdrafted, high-priority groundwater basins.

+The Kings subbasin covers an area of 1,530 square miles.
 The current IRWMP region, as defined above, includes the majority of the Kings Groundwater Basin.
 DWR estimates that the groundwater storage for the entire Kings Basin is about 93 million acre-feet (AF) to a depth of more than 1,000 feet (DWR Bulletin 118, 2003).
 The Kings Basin, consisting primarily of lands served by Alta Irrigation District (AID), Consolidated Irrigation District (CID), and Fresno Irrigation District (FID), accounts for a large percentage of the groundwater pumping in the region.
 The Upper Kings Basin has a total groundwater storage capacity of 35 million acre-feet (AF) to an average depth of about 500 feet (KRCD, 1993).
-The groundwater storage in the Lower Kings Basin is estimated to be about 44 million AF to an average depth of about 1,000 feet (WRIME, 2005b).
+The groundwater storage in the Lower Kings Basin is estimated to be about 44 million AF to an average depth of about 1,000 feet (WRIME, 2005a).
 The Upper Kings Basin refers to approximately the northeastern two-thirds of the Basin, and the Lower Kings Basin refers to the southwestern one third (see Figure 2-1 in 2007 IRWMP).